clinton-hall/nzbToMedia/README.md

 	i.
 [Torrent} uselink = 1 to allow hard-linking of files quicker and less harddisk used, if download and final location are on the same hard-disk set uselink = 0 to use normal copy options.
-		Windows systems and any movement across hard disks MUST use "0"
+		Any movement across hard disks / network MUST use "0"

 	ii.
 [Torrent] extractiontool (Windows Only)

-		'C:\\Program Files\\7-Zip\\7z.exe' (you will need to install 7-zip)
+		C:\Program Files\7-Zip\7z.exe' (you will need to install 7-zip)

 	iii.
-[CouchPotato] & [SickBeard]
-		Category = you must set the category that is passed from these applications If using "blackhole-subdirectory", this is the last folder name used in the blackhole. destination = you must set the absoluet path where you want movies extracted to. this destination, for CouchPotato, must match the CouchPotato Renamers, "from" directory.
+[Torrent] compressedExtentions: all extensions you want to be identified and extracted

+		['.zip', '.rar', '.7z', '.gz', '.bz', '.tar', '.arj']

 	iv.
+[Torrent] mediaExtentions: all extensions you want to be identified as videos and processed.

+		['.mkv', '.avi', '.divx', '.xvid', '.mov', '.wmv', '.mp4', '.mpg', '.mpeg', '.vob', '.iso']

+	v.
+[Torrent] metaExtentions: all other extensions you want to be processed. other extensions will be ignored.

+		['.nfo', '.sub', '.srt', '.jpg', '.gif']

+	vi.
+[CouchPotato] & [SickBeard] category: you must set the category that is passed from these applications If using "blackhole-subdirectory", this is the last folder name used in the blackhole.

+		e.g. tv or movies

+	vii.
+[CouchPotato] & [SickBeard] outputDirectory: you must set the absoluet path to extract videos to. this destination, for CouchPotato, must match the CouchPotato Renamer's, "from" directory.

+	iv.
+[CouchPotato] & [SickBeard]:
 		Configure the remaining settings as describes in nzbToCouchPotato and nzbToSickBeard above.

 2. In µTorrent go to preferences > Advanced > Run Program > Run this program when torrent finishes: